hicsail/notification-service/packages/client/README.md

   <li> The notification service uses Node.js v16
 </ul></ul>

-2. In order to fetch all the required dependencies, please npm install in the client directory
+2. Fetch all the required dependencies by npm install in the client directory

 3. Please also create .env file in your project and configure the following environmental variables: